Terrapin Attack: Breaking SSH Channel Integrity By Sequence Number Manipulation

 \subsection{Sequence Number Manipulation}

-In this section, we show how a \mitm attacker can arbitrarily increase the receive sequence numbers \crcv and \srcv in the client and the server.
+In this section, we first show how a \mitm attacker can arbitrarily increase the receive sequence numbers \crcv and \srcv in the client and the server during the handshake.
 This will be the basis for our prefix truncation attack and its applications, allowing the attacker to compensate for messages deleted from the secure channel.